Rish-it/QuickPost/README.md

 # QuickPost
 ** Medium like application:**

-This project is a clone of the popular blogging platform Medium, designed to provide a seamless and engaging user experience.
+This project is a basic replica of the popular blogging platform Medium, designed to provide a seamless and engaging user experience.
 Leveraging a modern tech stack, this application prioritizes scalability, performance, and security, making it ideal for bloggers and readers alike.

 ## Table of Contents